ptitSeb/box64/docs/USAGE.md

  * 0 : Nothing special
  * 1 : Added "-cef-disable-gpu-compositor" to command line arguments (usefull for steamwebhelper/cef based programs)

+#### BOX64_ARGS
+If that var exist, it will be added as argument(s) to the command line.
+Note that "" are supported, but not ''

 #### BOX64_EXIT
  * 0 : Nothing special
  * 1 : Just exit, don't try to run the program